survives the northern south island cold

 - Not Threatened

-The wind bends the branches.
-The snow weighs them down.
-The hebe does not break.
+Wind bends branches.
+Snow weighs them down.
+Hebe does not break.
 It just waits for summer.
+Then it blooms.
+Then snow comes again.
+Then it waits.
+It carries on regardless.